lokalise/i18n-ally/README.md

 1. Fork this repo and clone it to you local machine
 2. Copy `package.nls.json` to `package.nls.<locale-code>.json` in the root of the repo
-3. Translate every single message in the new json file you created.
+3. Translate every single message in the new JSON file you created.
 4. You may also update the table above in README.md
 5. Commit changes and make a PR to this repo

-We recommend you to use vscode with `i18n-ally`.
-It supports i18n for vscode extension development which can help you translate itself 😁.
+We recommend you to use VSCode with `i18n-ally`.
+It supports i18n for VSCode extension development which can help you translate itself 😁.

 ## 🎯 Troubleshooting

-### Extension doesn't work/show up (There is no icon in activity bar)
+### Extension doesn't work/show up (There is no icon in Activity bar)

-This extension support numerous of frameworks, be sure the framework you are using is in [the list](https://github.com/antfu/i18n-ally#-supported-frameworks).
+This extension support numerous frameworks, be sure the framework you are using is in [the list](https://github.com/antfu/i18n-ally#-supported-frameworks).

 Besides, `package.json` is relied on detecting which framework you are using.
 It should be at the root of your project as well.

-### I can see the icon in activity bar, but nothing show up
+### I can see the icon in Activity bar, but nothing shows up

-1. **Locales path config missing**. `locales` path will be detected automatically at the first time you open a project.
-If the nothing show up, you may need to configure it manually.
+1. **Locales path config missing**. `locales` path will be detected automatically on the first time you open a project.
+If nothing shows up, you may need to configure it manually.
 There are two ways to do that:
    - Open **Command Palette** (`Ctrl-Shift-P` or `⌘⇧P`), type `i18n Ally: Manual configure locales path` then press enter and follow the guide.
    - Goto to the settings of VSCode and set `i18n-ally.localesPaths` manually.
 2. **The source / displaying locale**.
 The default locale is set to English(`en`).
 If you don't have English in your supporting locales, you may need to config it through command `i18n Ally: Change source language`